 About me

-I am a fourth-year PhD student advised by Prof. Alan (Zaoxing) Liu at University of Maryland, College Park.
+I am a 5th-year PhD student at University of Maryland, College Park, fortunate to be advised by Prof. Alan (Zaoxing) Liu.
 My research interests are broadly in systems and networking.
-In particular, I attempt to bridge the gap between approximate algorithms (e.g., sampling, sketches) and practical computing systems (e.g., graph systems, key-value store migration systems), aiming to improve query performance and system scalability.
-Currently, I’m working on scalable performance monitoring systems.
+In particular, I attempt to bridge the gap between approximate algorithms (e.g., sampling, sketches) and practical computing systems, aiming to improve query performance and system scalability.
+Currently, I’m working on scalable cloud telemetry systems.

 I received my B.E. for Computer Science from Xi’an Jiaotong University in 2021.